6.0 FACULTY AWARDS, HONORS AND GRANTS

 6.4.1 Belk Professor (Humanities)

 The Carol G. Belk Distinguished Professorship in Humanities was endowed by Irwin Belk in honor of his wife.
 Subtitled "Ethics In Contemporary Cultures," the Belk Professorship is given to an individual who can share his or her knowledge of the history, development and function of ethics and ethical systems in contemporary world cultures.
 The Belk Professor may come from any discipline and must have substantial accomplishment in undergraduate teaching, interdisciplinary teaching, scholarship, and campus and community leadership.
-Duties include teaching two classes per semester, including courses in the Humanities program, scholarship, support of undergraduate research and faculty development activities.
+The Belk Professor receives twelve contact hours of reassigned time, and has duties which include teaching courses in the Humanities program, scholarship, support of undergraduate research and faculty development activities.
 No term of appointment is specified.

 6.4.2 Carson Professor (Natural Sciences)